ProjectCoCom/content-architecture/Authority/product/source/00_introduction_and_toc.md

-# The Authority Gateway: A Comprehensive Guide to Building Your Brand with Content
+# The Authority Blueprint: Increase sales and brand awareness through authoritative content.

-_This document is the single source of truth for the new gateway product.
-It will be expanded to include all 24 modules, enriched with AI insights, modern tooling, and actionable strategies._
+This small e-book includes 44 modules, enriched with insights, modern tooling, and actionable strategies, to help you increase traffic and conversions via exceptional and focused content.

 ## The Big Picture: Your Brand Is Your Authority